New Tretyakov Gallery

 The New Tretyakov Gallery is the second building of the Tretyakov Gallery, located in Moscow in Krymsky Val in the Museon Park.
 It was built in 1983 according to the project of architects Yuri Sheverdyaev and Nikolai Sukoyan in Soviet modernism style.
-The first exhibitions were opened in 1986, the museum presents art trends of XX and XXI centuries: Russian avant-garde, socialist realism, art of the "austere style", underground and the newest trends.
+The first exhibitions were opened in 1986, the museum presents art trends of the 20th and 21st century: Russian avant-garde, socialist realism, art of the "austere style", underground and the newest trends.
 The museum has a creative workshop for children.

-The building of the New Tretyakovka will be closed for reconstruction from 2023 to 2027-2028.
+The building of the New Tretyakovka will be closed for reconstruction from 2023 to 2027–2028.

 History

 Location background

 The first plans to develop the location on the bank of the Moscow River near the Krymsky Bridge appeared in the 1920s.
 At that time it was planned to create a system of parks with a permanent agricultural exhibition on the territory.
 The project failed for bureaucratic reasons, and in 1930 the Government of Moscow discussed the possibility of building a Palace of Arts on the site.
 In 1936, a large scientific center was needed after the Academy of Sciences of the Soviet Unionmoved to Moscow.
 In the same year an architectural competition was held, and the project of Alexey Shchusev won.
 Construction began in 1939, but due to the outbreak of the Great Patriotic War the work was suspended, and in the post-war years the construction site was moved to Vorobyovy Gory.

-In the 1950s, the architect Ivan Zholtovsky proposed to build a new House of the Unions on the site.
+In the 1950s the architect Ivan Zholtovsky proposed to build a new House of the Unions on the site.
 At the same time, the government began to discuss the construction of a new building for the 100th anniversary of the Tretyakov Gallery.
 The location near the Krymsky Bridge seemed to be the most suitable: in addition to the fact that the area was large enough to accommodate a multifunctional building, the founder of the gallery, Pavel Tretyakov, was born nearby —in Golutvinsky Lane— in 1832.
-However, due to internal disagreements in the management of the gallery, the project was not realized.
+But due to internal disagreements in the management of the gallery, the project was not realized.
 In 1959, the city authorities decided to transfer the property to the State Art Gallery of the USSR.